tdiprima/threejs-testing/docs/problema/raycasting-for-apples.md

 1. Make sure the objects in your scene have their `geometry` property set.
 The `intersectObjects` method uses the `geometry` property of objects to calculate intersections.
 If the objects don't have a `geometry`, the raycasting won't work.

 2. Make sure the raycaster is set up correctly.
 The raycaster needs to be created with the correct parameters, including the **position** and **direction** of the **ray**.
-    3. In the example I provided, the raycaster is set up to use the **normalized** device coordinates of the **mouse** position and the **camera's** position and direction.
-If your setup is different, make sure you adjust the raycaster parameters accordingly.
+    * In the example, the raycaster is set up to use the **normalized** device coordinates of the **mouse** position and the **camera's** position and direction.
+    * If your setup is different, make sure you adjust the raycaster parameters accordingly.

 3. Make sure the mouse coordinates are being **calculated** correctly.
-    4. In the example, the `mousemove` event listener calculates the normalized device coordinates of the mouse position.
-Make sure your code is doing something similar.
+    * In the example, the `mousemove` event listener *calculates* the normalized device coordinates of the mouse position.
+    * Make sure your code is doing something similar.

-Includes some additional debugging information:
+### Includes some additional debugging information:

 ```js
 // Set up the scene and camera